denystsinyk/WeatherCli/README.md

 # WeatherCli
-Get weather stats for any city in your cli.
-No ads, no non sense.
+Get weather stats for any city in your cli without all of the ads and clutter